- K-Beauty Skincare Tips for Mask Season – Post-COVID

-Lastly, not only the skin on our face deserves care.
+Lastly, not only the skin on our faces deserves care.
 Our hands have endured just as much, if not more, harsh conditions as our faces.
-Innisfree’s Ugly Carrot Hand Cream made with carrots that are usually thrown away, provides your hands with much-needed hydration after the excessive use of hand sanitizer during the pandemic, and your consciousness with a bit of ease.
+Innisfree’s Ugly Carrot Hand Cream, made with carrots that are usually thrown away, provides your hands with much-needed hydration after the excessive use of hand sanitizer during the pandemic and gives your consciousness a bit of ease.

 Ultimately, your skin is one of the hardest-working organs in your body, so remember to take good care of it!
 Do you agree with our picks?
-Which other products would you have added to the list?
+Which other products would you have added to the list for 2023?